OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 To add a Firebase plugin to your module, follow these steps:

-1. Install the plugin and reference it in you module.
+1. Install the plugin and reference it in your module.
 See [Adding plugins](../intro.md#adding-plugins) for detailed instructions.

 2. Add the [Google services configuration file](#adding-google-services-configuration-file) to the module.